At World Cup, US soccer scrubs Islamic emblem from Iran flag

 Tehran also restricts press access and has detained over 63 reporters and photographers since the demonstrations began, according to the Committee to Protect Journalists, making covering the unrest that much more difficult.

-Iran’s mission to the United Nations and its soccer federation did not immediately respond to a request for comment.
-As comments raged online, Iran’s semiofficial Tasnim news agency described the U.S. federation as “removing the symbol of Allah” from the Iranian flag.
+Iran’s mission to the United Nations and its soccer federation did not immediately respond to a request for comment from The Associated Press.
+As comments raged online, Iranian state television described the U.S. federation as “removing the symbol of Allah” from the Iranian flag.

+Iran’s semiofficial ISNA news agency quoted Safiollah Fagahanpour, an adviser to the Iranian Football Federation, saying that the “measures taken regarding the Islamic Republic of Iran flag are against the law” of FIFA competitions.

+“They must be held responsible,” Fagahanpour said.
+“Obviously they want to affect Iran’s performance against the U.S by doing this.”

 The Islamic Republic emblem, designed in 1980, is four curves with a sword between them.
 It represents the Islamic saying: “There is no god but God.”
 It also resembles a tulip or lotus.